51st-Vfw/JAFDTC/doc/README.md

 POIs in the file must match the export criteria [outlined above](#exporting-points-of-interest).

-> The `CSV` format is intended primarily for use in creating POI lists for campaigns and
+> The `CSV` format is intended primarily for use in creating POI lists for campaigns or
-> so on from other source material such as a spreadsheet.
+> common sets of points from other source material such as a spreadsheet.

 In addition, `.jafdtc_db` files for POIs also can be imported by double-clicking on them from the Windows File Explorer.